Antiz96/Linux-Desktop/Arch-Linux/Base_installation.md

 # Arch Linux base installation

-This is my personal routine to install Arch Linux
+This is my personal installation routine for Arch Linux.

 ## Pre-configuration